All Episodes

 Toilets are for the guests.

-I mean, I am told, I am told that at dinner parties that Carrie and Teresa throw in their Beacon Hill mansion, uh that Kerry will sit there and talk about himself in third person about what he would have done and what he said during the campaign.
+I mean, I am told, I am told that at dinner parties that Kerry and Teresa throw in their Beacon Hill mansion, that Kerry will sit there and talk about himself in third person, about what he would have done and what he said during the campaign.

-And John Kerry said John Kerry's and the guests just sit there kind of mind boggled, saying, by God, it's a good thing this guy wasn't elected.
+And John Kerry said woman, and John Kerry said, and the guests just sit there kind of mind-boggled, saying, by God, it's a good thing this guy wasn't elected.

 He smoked them on the SAT tests.